FWDekker/mommy/README.md

 ### release 📯
-before a new release, make sure to update `./version` and `./CHANGELOG.md`. when a branch is merged into `main`, homebrew is updated automatically. make sure to also manually update the aur release~
+before a new release, make sure to update `./version` and `./CHANGELOG.md`. when a branch is merged into `main`, all other packages are updated automatically.

 ## acknowledgements 💖